JetBrains/kotlin-web-site/docs/topics/reflection.md

 }
 ```

-To get the Kotlin class corresponding to a Java class, use the `.kotlin` extension property:
+To get the Kotlin class that corresponds to a Java class, use the `.kotlin` extension property:

 ```kotlin
 fun getKClass(o: Any): KClass<Any> = o.javaClass.kotlin